 High school is certainly more technology based these days.
 Laptops, Graphics Calculators, Computers etc all make learning easier (not to mention more expensive for parents!).
-USB Flash drives are a common booklist item and they can be easily lost/misplaced as the kids go around school.
+USB Flash drives are a common booklist item and they can be easily lost/misplaced as the kids go from class to class around the school.
 One way of making them easier to locate in the school backpack or pencil case, is by creating a brightly coloured lanyard to attach them to.

 My husband is often going to conferences and always gives me the items he picks up while he is there – he knows we love to re-purpose in our crafting!
 A lanyard or key fob can be easily made by using the hardware on an existing lanyard.
 (They can also be purchased cheaply from stores such as Office Works).